 However, applying them in accordance with your aquarium’s size, livestock and setup is a whole different story.

 In the below guide I’ve taken into consideration pretty much all setups and tank dimensions that a turtle habitat can have.

 I’ve then combined that information with the pros and cons of every individual filter that got reviewed above.
 This allowed me to tailor specific recommendations and save you the hassle of further research.
-Here are the best water filter suggestions for every turtle tank’s size:
+Here’s the best filter according to a turtle tank’s gallon capacity:

-The filters that would work best on a 20-gallon turtle tank are:
+The water filters that would work best on a 20-gallon turtle tank are: